hicksy/martinhicks.dev/src/articles/eleventy-and-webc.md

 ```

 This way any draft components I’ve built but not yet used, won’t have any of its unique classes included in the final production css output.
-Until they’re actually in idled in one of the html pages.
+Until they’re actually included in one of the html pages.

 I also needed a way to allow component modification throughout the site (more so on Si Novi).
 To do that I used the Tailwind Merge [package](https://www.npmjs.com/package/tailwind-merge) and created a helper function within `.eleventy.js` that can be used on each component.